rosieks/NServiceBus.Solr/README.md

 Monitor availability of collection
 ----------------------------------

-In order to monitor availability of the Apache Solr collection by ServiceControl and ServicePulsce you have to extend configuration of your `ConfigureSolrIntegration` class by the following instructions:
+In order to monitor availability of the Apache Solr collection by ServiceControl and ServicePulse you have to extend configuration of your `ConfigureSolrIntegration` class by the following instructions:

     public class MonitorAvailabilityOfOrderSearchItem : ConfigureSolrIntegration
     {